Noazesh Ahmed: Career

 Ahmed joined Duncan Brothers Tea Estate in 1960 as a researcher.
-He carried out research on improving tea varieties and was subsequently made the general secretary of Pakistan Tea Board.
-He worked at the Food and Agriculture Organization and Asian Development Bank.
+He carried out research on improving tea varieties and was subsequently made the general secretary of the Pakistan Tea Board.
+He worked at the Food and Agriculture Organization and the Asian Development Bank.
 He worked at the Asian Institute of Technology as a visiting faculty.
 He published a book in 1975 titled Development of Agriculture of Bangladesh.

-Ahmed also worked as a photographer, specializing in the photography of flora of Bangladesh.
+Ahmed also worked as a photographer, specializing in the photography of the flora of Bangladesh.
 His photographs have been published in reputed publications such as The Bangkok Post and The Guardian.
 In 1971, after the start of Bangladesh Liberation war, he resigned from Pakistan Tea Board and moved to London.
 He campaigned for the independence of Bangladesh from London.
 He moved to the United States from there and returned to Bangladesh in 1973.
 In 1975, he published a photography compilation book titled Bangladesh.
 The book received a special mention from the Royal Geographical Society.
 He was awarded the Shilpakala Academy Award in 1978.
-He paintings have been exhibited in the Shilpakala Academy gallery in 1996 and Bengal Gallery in 1995.
+His paintings were exhibited in the Shilpakala Academy gallery in 1996 and Bengal Gallery in 1995.
 A bilingual edition of his photography book, Chhinnapatra, was published by Standard Chartered.